 Embedded analytics.
 Looker includes embedded data analysis tools that provide users with real-time data and actionable insights.

 Version control.
-Looker is unique in that it provides version control, so users know what changes were made, by whom, and for what reason.
+Looker is unique because it provides version control, so users know what changes were made, by whom, and for what reason.

-Looker is used primarily by businesses to create data visualizations.
-For example, a business might use Looker to transform its sales data into a series of graphs, charts, and maps that illustrates the fluctuations of their quarterly sales throughout the year, breaks down the different types of products they sold, and highlights the different regions where they were bought.
+Looker is primarily used by businesses to create data visualizations.
+For example, a business might use Looker to transform its sales data into a series of graphs, charts, and maps that illustrate the fluctuations of its quarterly sales throughout the year, break down the different types of products it sold, and highlight the different regions where they were bought.

 Looker is also intentionally designed to be scalable so that it can grow with an organization.
-This allows companies to retain Looker as a BI tool rather than having to make the costly decision to change their workflow and architect a new solution once they’ve increased their footprint.
+This allows companies to retain Looker as a BI tool rather than making the costly decision to change their workflow and architect a new solution once they’ve increased their footprint.

-Tableau is a data visualization tool used to create dashboards and reports based on an organization’s various data sources.
-Tableau includes a desktop application (Tableau Desktop) that can either publish to other users via a dedicated server (Tableau Server) or through the cloud (Tableau Cloud).
+Tableau is a data visualization tool that creates dashboards and reports based on an organization’s various data sources.
+It includes a desktop application (Tableau Desktop) that can be published to other users via a dedicated server (Tableau Server) or the cloud (Tableau Cloud).

 Tableau is a well-regarded BI tool because users can easily create visualizations by dragging and dropping pre-existing data fields into a sheet.
-The platform can interpret a data set and break it down into different dimensions and measurements, including already existing ones and those generated by the application itself.
+The platform can interpret a data set and break it down into different dimensions and measurements, including existing ones and those generated by the application.
 This makes Tableau simple for non-technical users to both gain insights from data and share them with others.

 Tableau offers one of the easiest-to-use data visualization platforms on the market.
 Some of Tableau’s key features include: